Did you know that polluting our environment can be a crime?

 The punishment: For dumping, a fine between $200 and $4,000 dollars depending on the amount and type of waste dumped, a potential jail sentence of up to one year in jail, and the possible loss of the vehicle used during the violation.
 Also, property owners may have to pay for getting their property cleaned up because they allowed someone to dump on their property.

 The reason: Litter and illegally dumped garbage are public health hazards.
 Children playing around illegally dumped litter can get hurt by broken glass, exposed metal, and other dangerous materials.
-Rats, snakes, mosquitoes, and other pests can live in the garbage and transmit disease to humans.
+Rats, snakes, mosquitoes, and other pests can live in garbage and transmit diseases to humans.
 Rotting food attracts flies, which carry germs that can make people sick.
 Harmful chemicals and other materials that are dumped can contaminate our water.

 Litter and trash dumping are also public safety problems.
-Dumping in drainage ditches can cause flooding, because if the ditches are full of garbage or other material” water cannot flow properly.
+Dumping in drainage ditches can cause flooding because if the ditches are full of garbage or other material” water cannot flow properly.

 Illegal dumping costs money.
 When a county worker cleans up litter and illegal dumps, tax dollars are spent to clean it up and cannot be used for other needs.